KELT-20

 KELT-20, also known as MASCARA-2, is an A2 main sequence star in the constellation of Cygnus, about 447 light years away.

+A brown dwarf companion was found in 2026 with the use of radial velocity and astrometry.

 Nomenclature

 KELT-20 is the star's KELT designation.
 It is also designated as MASCARA-2 meaning that it is the second star observed by the MASCARA exoplanet search program.
 Its Henry Draper Catalogue designation is HD 185603, and its Hipparcos designation is HIP 96618.

 Planetary system

 In 2017, the discovery of the planet KELT-20b was announced.